ShipEngine/connect-website/reference/methods/schedule-pickup.md

     - name: metadata
       type: object
       required: false
-      description: The carrier's custom data about this pickup that will be persisted by the ShipEngine Integration Platform.
+      description: The carrier's custom data about this pickup that will be persisted by ShipEngine Connect.
 Must be JSON serializable.
 ---
 Examples
 -----------------